michaelkpfeifer/michaelkpfeifer.github.io/_posts/2024-03-09-the-order-of-arguments-in-left-folds.markdown

 # Emacs Lisp

-Emacs Lisp comes with multiple functions (e.g. `seq-reduce` or `cl-reduce`) that play the rold of fold.
-This section looks at the `seq-reduce` function.
+Emacs Lisp comes with multiple functions (e.g. *seq-reduce* or *cl-reduce*) that play the rold of fold.
+This section looks at the *seq-reduce* function whose documentation is available within Emacs itself.

 ```elisp
 (require 'seq)